USDA Home Mortgage Topics Covered

 - Home improvement loans and grants – these loans or outright financial awards permit homeowners to repair or upgrade their homes.
 Packages can also combine a loan and a grant, providing up to $27,500 in assistance.

-USDA “guarantees” its loan program — meaning it offers protection to California mortgage lenders in case USDA borrowers default.
+USDA “guarantees” its loan program — meaning it offers protection to Sherman Oaks mortgage lenders in case USDA borrowers default.
 But the program is partially self-funded.
 So to keep it running, the USDA uses homeowner-paid mortgage insurance premiums.

 The current USDA mortgage insurance rates are: